mjmunger/raspberry-pi-php-7.2/README.md

 This script installs dependencies and then builds PHP 7.2 on a Rasperry Pi.

+## Quickstart

+Run: `compile-php.sh` --help to see options.

+Otherwise:

+1. Download the latest version of PHP to /usr/src/, and extract.
+1. Symlink that directory to /usr/src/php/
+1. Copy `compile-php.sh` file into that directory.
+1. Set executable and run.

 ### Which distro?

 Tested and developed on: